Back to All Events

 Rite of Passage for Queer Men+ with School of Lost Borders

+For the very first time, a group of all queer men will be joining together on the land for a full rite of passage.
 Join us in a supportive circle, surrounded by the tallest peaks of Colorado and sleeping beneath a sky full of stars.
-This ceremonial rite of passage is created specifically for anyone identifying as or adjacently as a queer man+ (beyond the binary!), if you have questions about your belonging in this group, please reach out!
+This ceremonial rite of passage is created specifically for anyone identifying as or adjacently as a queer man (beyond the binary!), if you have questions about your belonging in this group, please reach out!
+We can’t wait to welcome you onto the land!

 Program Overview